JustinValet/ApiGitHub_Connector/README.md

 >>> the api scrapper did his job in 0.4506540298461914 seconds
 ```

-* Get basics statistics from repositories of the Pandas project
+* Get basic statistics from repositories of the Pandas project

 ```
 # the ApiGitHub_Connector automatically extracts